OIC of Clark County

-OIC of Clark County can assistance with Rent, Water and Sewer payments that are past due.
-Click on View Program Details for more information.
+Under the newly released Coronavirus Relief Fund-Emergency Services Program, OIC of Clark County can assistance with Water/Sewer, Rent and Mortgage payments that are past due.
+Click on View Program Details below for more information.

 Also, heating and cooling a home for a family on a fixed income can be difficult.
 OIC administers the Ohio Department of Development’s Home Energy Assistance Program (HEAP) to help Clark County families with home energy costs.

 Take this brief survey to help us understand your needs and an OIC representative will contact you: https://www.surveymonkey.com/r/Q5GDRNP

 A Message From our Executive Director, Michael Calabrese:

 The spread of the Coronavirus (COVID-19) has all of our attention.
 Please know OIC of Clark County is doing everything possible to keep our employees, clients, and community members, safe while delivering essential services.

 We are monitoring and following all guidance from: